CartoDB/carto-selfhosted-helm/README.md

-carto-selfhosted-charts/carto 1.6.6         2022.03.07.03 CARTO is the world's leading Location Intellige... carto-selfhosted-charts/carto 1.5.5         2022.03.04.06 CARTO is the world's leading Location Intellige... carto-selfhosted-charts/carto 1.3.14        2022.02.10    CARTO is the world's leading Location Intellige... carto-selfhosted-charts/carto 0.0.1         2022.02.10    CARTO is the world's leading Location Intellige...
+carto-selfhosted-charts/carto 1.6.6         2022.03.07.03 CARTO is the world's leading Location Intellige... carto-selfhosted-charts/carto 1.5.5         2022.03.04.06 CARTO is the world's leading Location Intellige... carto-selfhosted-charts/carto 1.3.14        2022.02.10    CARTO is the world's leading Location Intellige...
 ```

 - Update repository if you have new chart versions